d11wtq/whittle/README.md

 When the parser encounters an unexpected token in the input, an exception of type `Whittle::ParseError` is raised.
-The exception has a very clear message, indicates the line on which the error was envountered, and additionally gives you programmatic access to the same information.
+The exception has a very clear message, indicates the line on which the error was encountered, and additionally gives you programmatic access to the same information.

 ``` ruby